 In 1995, he was invited by Peter Martins to join the New York City Ballet.
 There his extensive repertoire of featured roles included George Balanchine’s Tarantella, Allegro Brillante, and The Four Temperaments; and Peter Martins’s Fearful Symmetries.
 Mr. Iziliaev also originated roles in Kevin O’Day’s Badchonim and Richard Tanner’s Schoenberg/Wuorinen Variations.

 Mr. Iziliaev joined Pennsylvania Ballet in September 2000 as a Principal Dancer.
 His roles with the Company included Oberon in A Midsummer Night’s Dream, Prince Desire in The Sleeping Beauty, Franz in Coppélia, Prince Charming in Cinderella, Lucentio in The Taming of the Shrew, Prince Ivan in The Firebird, Frederick in Dracula, and James in La Sylphide.
 He has also danced principal roles in George Balanchine’s Prodigal Son, Raymonda Variations, Agon, Serenade, The Nutcracker and Western Symphony.
 Mr. Iziliaev has also performed in Paul Taylor’s Arden Court, and Lynne Taylor-Corbett’s Great Galloping Gottschalk; and has made numerous international appearances in London, Paris, Scotland, Brazil, and throughout South America.
-Mr. Iziliaev retired as a Principal Dancer with Pennsylvania Ballet in 2011, transitioning to his current role as the Company’s photographer and videographer.
+Mr. Iziliaev retired as a Principal Dancer with Pennsylvania Ballet in 2011.

 Ainsliewear, The official leotard of The School of Pennsylvania Ballet.